-Students must pass comprehensive examinations (both written and oral exams) in their major and minor fields of study after the completion of their course work.
+Students must pass comprehensive examinations in their major and minor fields of study after the completion of their course work.

 Students must complete a minimum of nine political science graduate courses (27 semester hours) at the University of Utah prior to taking the comprehensive examinations.
-A comprehensive examination consists of both written and oral examinations and students must pass the written examinations in both their major and minor fields before proceeding to the oral examination conducted by the supervisory committee.
-Students are required to complete their comprehensive exams in one semester.
+The comprehensive exams are closed-book written examination taken over a 9-hour period in an assigned room on campus.
+Students are required to take both of their comprehensive exams in one semester.
 The written comprehensive examinations are administered twice each year: Fall semester and Spring semester.
+Students who pass their exams must successfully complete an oral prospectus defense with their supervisory committee before the end of the next semester.